The Solutions-tree: halting deforestation through sustainable agrifood systems transformation

 Each systemic shift is linked to:

-• solutions, which define priority areas for intervention; and
+- solutions, which define priority areas for intervention; and

-• measures, which are concrete, actionable steps that stakeholders can take to implement those solutions in practice.
+- measures, which are concrete, actionable steps that stakeholders can take to implement those solutions in practice.

 Rather than linking individual measures to single drivers, the Solutions-tree emphasizes how combinations of measures can contribute to broader systemic change.

-How the Solutions-tree can be used
+The Solutions-tree can be used to

-• identify and prioritize solutions based on country- or context-specific drivers of deforestation;
+- Identify and prioritize solutions based on country- or context-specific drivers of deforestation;

-• review existing strategies, policies or programmes and identify gaps or complementarities;
+- Review existing strategies, policies or programmes and identify gaps or complementarities;

-• support the formulation of project activities for national or international funding mechanisms; and
+- Support the formulation of project activities for national or international funding mechanisms; and

-• facilitate stakeholder dialogue and shared analysis across sectors.
+- Facilitate stakeholder dialogue and shared analysis across sectors.

 The Solutions-tree does not prescribe a single pathway.
 Users are encouraged to adapt it to their own context, capacities and priorities.

-Who the Solutions-tree is for
+Who the Solutions-tree can be used by

-• national and subnational governments;
+- National and subnational governments;

-• policymakers and technical agencies across agriculture, forestry and related sectors;
+- Policymakers and technical agencies across agriculture, forestry and related sectors;

-• project developers and practitioners;
+- Project developers and practitioners;

-• private sector actors and financial institutions;
+- Private sector actors and financial institutions;

-• civil society organizations, Indigenous Peoples and local communities; and
+- Civil society organizations, Indigenous Peoples and local communities; and

-• development partners and research institutions.
+- Development partners and research institutions.

 A living framework

 The Solutions-tree is a living framework that will continue to evolve based on new evidence, experience and user feedback.
 It builds on existing knowledge and practice and is designed to be updated over time as new solutions, tools and measures emerge.
+Users are encouraged not only to apply the Solutions-tree in their work, but also to contribute to its further development.

 If you have a relevant case study, practical example or measure that could strengthen the Solutions-tree, you are invited to share it by writing to Naoko Takahashi at [email protected]